Vampire/javacord.github.io/_wiki/basic-tutorials/listener-introduction.md

 listenerManager.remove();
 ```

 This manager also has some utility methods.
-You can for example remove a listener after a given time, which can be useful for object listeners:
+You can, for example, remove a listener after a given time, which can be useful for object listeners:
 ```java
 message.addReactionAddListener(event -> {
   // Do stuff